DormantLogician/equal-language-concept/doc/Structure.md

 'e' is only active member of its union if both 'a' and 'c' are active members of their unions.

-Tags may be used to indicate that two union members in same category are allowed to be active at same time despite the default exclusive-or relationship - for example:

-    (('t)'e V ('u: 't)f)

-Both 'e' and 'f' may be active at same time.

 Union tags may be anonymous in cases where tag name is unused - for example:

     (('t)'a V 'b) O